sailpoint-oss/developer.sailpoint.com/docs/extensibility/rules/index.md

 ## Promote Rules from Sandbox to Production

-A rule that has been approved in a sandbox tenant through the SailPoint rule review process, like an IdentityAttribute, Correlation or ManagerCorrelation rule or any other rule type, for example, can be migrated to the production IDN tenant.
+A rule that has been approved in a sandbox tenant through the SailPoint rule review process, like an IdentityAttribute, Correlation or ManagerCorrelation rule or any other rule type, for example, can be migrated to the production ISC tenant.

 This applies to all rule types, as the signature has been approved/verified during the SailPoint rule review process, the sp-config API allows you to import ANY ‘approved’ tenant rules. (this includes cloud rules!)